 Traditional venture capital (VC) is another approach to raising capital for a startup business.
 Venture capitalists are experienced investors who specialize in taking on high-risk investments in exchange for potentially high rewards if the venture is successful.

 VCs operate by pooling together small amounts of money from different investors in order to invest in many businesses with the hope that at least one of them will succeed and generate considerable returns on their collective investment.
 Approaching and securing a VC round can be challenging as they can be selective about deciding which companies they want to invest in and often require significant equity or debt dilution as part of the deal.

 Another source of capital is crowdfunding platforms such as Kickstarter or GoFundMe.
-Crowdfunding, often referred to as “crowdsourcing”, involves leveraging social media and other online channels to raise funds for a project or venture from multiple stakeholders such as customers, employees, supporters, friends, family members etc., who have an interest in its success.
+Crowdfunding, often referred to as “crowdsourcing”, involves leveraging social media and other online channels to raise funds for a project or venture from multiple stakeholders, such as customers, employees, supporters, friends, family members, etc., who are interested in its success.

-Many start-ups have benefited from crowdfunding campaigns since it provides an alternative route to traditional sources such as VC firms and banks where financing may be difficult or impossible to obtain due to lack of funds or bad credit history.
-Despite its popularity, however, crowdfunding has its own set of challenges including heavy competition for limited resources coupled with stringent regulations governing investor protection which could mean reduced revenue potential for investors in some cases.
+Many start-ups have benefited from crowdfunding campaigns since they provide an alternative route to traditional sources such as VC firms and banks where financing may be difficult or impossible to obtain due to lack of funds or bad credit history.
+Despite its popularity, however, crowdfunding has its own set of challenges, including heavy competition for limited resources coupled with stringent regulations governing investor protection, which could mean reduced revenue potential for investors in some cases.

 It is important for entrepreneurs to carefully weigh each capital raising strategy they decide upon while closely examining the risks versus rewards associated with each option before committing any funds or resources to them.

 - According to a survey by The Alternative Board, 73.1% of small business owners cited cash flow management as one of their biggest financial challenges in running their businesses.